WindowsPointCloud/PointCloudSystem/README.md

 	   ('C:\\Users\\user\\anaconda3\\envs\\windowspointcloud\\Lib\\site-packages\\cumm\\include', 'cumm/include'),
 	],
 ```
-If you are improving and/or adding features to the system and require error log, then please set debug=True in `labelCloud.spec`:
+If you are improving and/or adding features to the system and require error log, then please set `debug=True` and `console=True` in `labelCloud.spec`:
 ```
 exe = EXE(
  debug=False, # # set to True to open console for debugging purpose